iamgbsmith/til/windows/shorten-on-screen-display-time-for-volume-control.md

 Scroll down and change the value of "Show notifications for" to 5 seconds.

-This setting will also potentially reduce the time for diplaying other system notifications on screen allowing you to focus more easily.
+This setting will also potentially reduce the time for displaying other system notifications on screen, allowing you to focus more easily.